 The image’s potential to tell two stories at the same time would certainly have delighted its original owner.
 But who might this owner have been?
 The box bears no inscription or other explicit evidence that might tell us the answer.
 Yet the carvings’ focus on Solomon, a great Biblical king, may indicate that the casket was owned by a medieval king.
 Perhaps it was a gift given to a ruler upon his visit to a particular city, or even to commemorate a coronation.
 Medieval kings were anointed with oil when they were crowned, just as Solomon was anointed.
 Alternatively, by referencing the act of anointing, the box could also have been part of a church’s store of ceremonial objects.
 Regardless, the box’s depiction of the Temple of Solomon, along with its architectural shape, suggests that whatever was contained inside it had a sacred quality.

 Though we can understand some of the casket’s imagery, and hypothesize its original uses, we continue to wonder about the date and context of its creation.
-The style of the carving, which includes architectural structures with horseshoe-shaped arches and simplified figures with deeply-cut eyes (some figures look like they are wearing glasses!), indicates that the box was made in northern Spain during the early Middle Ages.
+The style of the carving, which includes architectural structures with horseshoe-shaped arches and simplified figures with deeply-cut eyes (Figure 7; some figures look like they are wearing glasses!), indicates that the box was made in northern Spain during the early Middle Ages.
 So far, however, it has been impossible to pinpoint a narrow date range for its manufacture.
 Some scholars have suggested it could have been made by the Visigoths, who ruled Spain until the early eighth century, and if this is the case, that would make this ivory a unique survivor of early Christian art in Spain.
 Alternatively, it could have been made by those Christians sharing the land with Muslims after the Arab invasion of the Iberian Peninsula in the year 711.